 The market offers a range of options for reducing the appearance of self-harm scars, each with its own set of benefits and limitations.
 These options include topical treatments, minimally invasive procedures, and surgical interventions.
 The choice of treatment depends on the type, size, and location of the scar, as well as individual factors like skin type and overall health.

 Minimally invasive procedures offer a more aggressive approach to scar reduction.
-These include laser therapy, micro-needling, chemical peels, and injections.
+Plus, these include laser therapy, micro-needling, chemical peels, and injections.
 Laser therapy uses focused light to remove the outer layers of damaged skin or stimulate collagen production.
 Micro-needling involves using a device with tiny needles to create controlled micro-injuries in the skin, which triggers the body's natural healing response.
 Chemical peels use chemical solutions to exfoliate the skin, reducing the appearance of scars and improving skin texture.
 Injections, such as corticosteroid injections, can help to flatten raised scars like keloids and hypertrophic scars.

 Trends and Latest Developments in Scar Treatment